 RSVP in Handshake for the BlueJeans link.

 Our Executives in Residence program offers our students a one-of-a-kind opportunity to interact with leaders from the workforce who provide unique insights into the working world.
-The Executives in Residence have the coaching and career skills to provide our students with expert knowledge on transitioning to the professional workforce as well as, cover letter and resume advice, interview skills through mock interviews, and networking skills.
+The Executives in Residence have the coaching and career skills to provide our students with expert knowledge on transitioning to the professional workforce in addition to cover letter and resume advice, interview skills through mock interviews, and networking skills.

-Our current Executives in Residence, Gary Anderson and Michael Feldman, have expert knowledge and extensive resumes that make them bona fide teachers with all of the real-world experience that provides students with unique insights into the working world.
+Our current Executives in Residence, Gary Anderson and Michael Feldman, have expert knowledge and extensive resumes that make them bona fide teachers with real-world experience that provides students with unique insights into the working world.

 Our Executives in Residence are available for career advising appointments by phone or using our video conferencing software, BlueJeans.
 Please log into Handshake to schedule an appointment.